 What is Exercise to Achievement™?

 This is an eight week program that helps kids train for one of our triathlons while focusing on the mental benefits of being active.
-Teachers and parents from each sitewill lead groups of elementary and middle school-aged kids through lessons of swimming, biking, running, and strength conditioning, with a social/emotional component accompanying each week.
-Each week also incorporates a nutrition lesson and handout, with healthy snacks served at each class.
+Teachers and volunteers from each site will lead groups of elementary and middle school-aged kids through lessons of swimming, biking, running, and strength conditioning, with a social/emotional component accompanying each week.
+Each week also incorporates a nutrition lesson and handout, and mindfulness to start/end the session.